erpc-io/eRPC/README.md

  * At server:
    * The request handler permanently loses ownership of the request MsgBuffer when it returns, at which point eRPC may free it.
+    * For foreground handlers, eRPC frees the request MsgBuffer when the handler returns.
+    * For background handlers, the buffer is freed when the user calls `enqueue_response()`.
+This is because the background threads don't have access to the Rpc's MsgBuffer burying functions.
    * The request handler permanently loses ownership of the response MsgBuffer when it calls `enqueue_response()`. eRPC will free it when the response is no longer needed for retransmission.